amyvanwell/gazerCode/index.md

 ## Philosophy

-The Gazer system is comprised of 4 phases:
+The Gazer system of experimentation is comprised of 4 phases.

-  1. Calibration
+  - Calibration

   Participants calibrate the eye tracking system using a point-and-click method.
 The calibration must meet a accuracy threshold (default to 70%) in order to proceed to further trials.
 The calibration plug-in should be included many times in a Gazer experiment in order to maintain the accuracy of the eye tracking system.

-  2. Validation
+  - Validation

   A simple exogeneous attention task is included in order to "take a look into" the Gazer code.
 A potential limitation with online experimentation is that the experimenter is not in the room to confirm proper participation.
 Gazer includes a fixation task with a known output, provided proper calibration and participation.
 This task should be included in any Gazer experiment so that the researcher may look at the data output and validate the participant's data.
 If the data does not follow the known pattern, this could be an indication of improper calibration or just improper participation (i.e., participant is not following the provided task).

-  3. Collection
+  - Collection

   There are currently plug-ins for five different types of trials.
 In the data collection phase, the experimenter defines blocks of trials with their own inputs in order to follow their own custom experiment design.

-  4. Analysis
+  - Analysis

   After performing sufficient data collection and validation, Python-based analysis functions can be used to evaluate fixations and saccades from the Gazer data.